bulbule/7_mistery_fix/README.md

 # Quadratic Equations Solver

-A program contains a function that solves a quadratic equation in real numbers.
+A program quadratic_equation.py contains a function that solves a quadratic equation in real numbers.
+A file tests.py is for testing purposes.

 # Project Goals